mikanbako/Android-Application-Build-Script-Extension/README.txt

 First Setup :

-    1. Put these scripts and sub directories in a directory that names "build" at top directory of application project.
+    1. Copy "build" directory to the top directory of your application project.

-    2. Replace <import> task at build.xml by the below.
+    2. Replace <import> task at your build.xml by the below.

         <import file="build/extended_build.xml" />